azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

       ![The utterences after they have been entered and aligned to the proper entities.](media/image127.png 'Utterance list of room service items')

-28. Select Train from the menu bar.
+28. Select Train from the menu bar

     ![Train menu bar selected/](media/image128.png 'Train menu bar')

-29. Click Test and experiment by writing some utterances and pressing enter to see the interpretation.
+29. Click Test and experiment by writing some utterances and pressing enter to see the interpretation

     ![An interactive test showing that searching for where can i buy a hamburger will invoke the entity RoomService::FoodItem. ](media/image129.png 'Test of utterances')